slatedocs/slate/source/includes/markdown/_13-platform-ui.html.md

 Change your `widgetMetadataUrl` path on your server to return the "My Widget" example on the right.
 Once you restart your server, refresh Asana.

 You should now see this Widget on the right.
-We're faking all of our data currently, but there's an attachment on the which Asana task that tells Asana to hit your server with information about the task.
+This guide has you faking all of the data currently, but there's an attachment on the Asana task that tells Asana to hit your server with information about the task.
 Your server is giving Asana the data to display in the widget.
 Clicking on the widget will take you to the attachment's url.

 <hr>